posulliv/mysql-rest-monitor/README.md

 # TODO

+* parse JSON in hubot script and format output nicely
 * more error checking.
 * restrict some operations to only be allowed to be performed on a slave
 * replication load average endpoint